 The Andy Warhol Foundation for the Visual Arts Regional Regranting Program aims to support vibrant, under-the-radar artistic activity by partnering with leading cultural institutions in communities across the country.
 The program allows the Foundation to reach the sizeable population of informal, non-incorporated artist collectives and to support their alternative gathering spaces, publications, websites, events and other projects.
 The Foundation plans to expand this program with partner organizations in areas where the level of on-the-ground, self-organized artistic activity is highest.

-The twelve re-granting programs, developed and facilitated by organizations in Albuquerque, Baltimore, Chicago, Houston, Kansas City, Miami, Minneapolis, New Orleans, Philadelphia, Portland (OR), Portland (ME) and San Francisco provide grants of up to $10,000 for the creation and public presentation of new work.
+The fourteen re-granting programs, developed and facilitated by organizations in Albuquerque, Baltimore, Chicago, Houston, Kansas City, Miami, Minneapolis, New Orleans, Philadelphia, Portland (OR), Portland (ME), San Francisco, Cleveland, and Colorado provide grants of up to $10,000 for the creation and public presentation of new work.
 Together the programs have funded nearly 800 projects over eleven years.

 BARCO collaborated with Baltimore City to develop a working protocol that builds on the Mayor’s Executive Order and recommendations of the Task Force on Artist Safe Spaces for how City agencies respond to arts spaces in crisis.Art Safe Space Task Force